NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

   }

   /************ Setting up Relation Cache entries ************/
+  // (we need to populate relation cache with entries for the relation catalog
+  //  and attribute catalog.)

   /**** setting up Relation Catalog relation in the Relation Cache Table****/ RecBuffer relCatBlock(RELCAT_BLOCK);